 Vino al Vino Chianti wine festival

-September 15, 16 and 17, 2017 (on the third weekend of September) in the main square of Panzano.
+September 2018 (on the third weekend of September) in the main square of Panzano.
 Wine from many of the Panzano wineries is available to be sampled.
 This is a smaller and more informal event than the Greve wine festival in preceding week.